ChromaMaster/advent-of-code/2022/rust/advent_of_code/src/day7/README.md

-# Day 6: Tuning Trouble
+# Day 7: No Space Left On Device

 ## Part one